GovTechSG/purple-a11y/README.md

 Choose `Mobile` for a default mobile screen size scan and `Custom` to choose a device or specify viewport width options.

-### Custom flow (Preview)
+### Custom flow

-Custom flow allows you to record a series of actions in the browser and re-play them and Purple A11y will trigger the accessibility scan at each step.
+Custom flow allows you to specify a user journey by enabling you to click the scan button on each desired webpage on a browser to initiate scan.
 This is useful to scan websites that require user and form input.
-The recorded script will be stored as `generatedScript*.js`.

 1. Start by choosing the `Custom flow` in the menu selection.